RishabhGhora/StockVisualization/README.md

 Please make sure you have Node.js with npm and yarn installed and it is updated to the most recent stable release.

-CD into frontend in a new terminal window
+Open Terminal

 #### With yarn

+1. Enter frontend directory `cd frontend`
-1. Run `yarn install`
+2. Run `yarn install`
-2. Run `yarn start`
+3. Run `yarn start`
-3. It might take a couple of min to start, if the window does not open automatically navigate to localhost:3000.
+4. It might take a couple of min to start, if the window does not open automatically navigate to localhost:3000.

 ## Execution